 Heavy flea infestations can lead to hot spots and anemia.
 Moreover, fleas can have tapeworm larvae.
 They can grow inside your pup if they swallow an infected flea.

 Some dogs are allergic to flea saliva.
 Symptoms include red, itchy skin, discoloured fur, and hair loss.

 To check your dog for fleas, part a section of their fur.
 Then, look for tiny brown specks skittering across your dog’s skin.
 Black spots that don’t move are flea droppings.

 Killing Fleas on Your Dog

-First, bathe your pup in our All Natural Flea Shampoo.
+First, bathe your pup in our dog flea shampoo.
 This product has quassia bark and coconut oil, killing fleas on contact.
 Furthermore, coconut oil soothes fleabites and itching.
 Now, your dog’s skin can heal!

 After bathing, your dog’s coat will be soft, shiny, and clean, devoid of fleas.
 In this formula, the lemongrass oil has a brief residual effect, repelling fleas.

-For ongoing protection, apply liquid All Natural Flea Fighter to your pup’s neck.
+For ongoing protection, apply our best flea treatment for dogs to your pup’s neck.
 This lick-safe formula has lavender oil and apple cider vinegar, hated by fleas.

 Apply the repellent daily for a week.
 Then, use it once weekly for the next four months.
 That’s how long it takes to exile fleas!